-The UK Government White Paper of 2020 acknowledged that those affected by a development decision have a right to be involved in the decision-making process.
-That engagement should include digital tools to ensure maximum inclusion of local stakeholders.
-This transparent process informs residents how their input will be utilised in the decision-making process.
+The 2020 UK Government White Paper ("Planning for the Future") recognised that individuals affected by development decisions have the right to be involved in the decision-making process.
+This engagement should incorporate digital tools to maximize the inclusion of local stakeholders.
+A transparent approach ensures residents are informed about how their input will be utilized in shaping decisions.

 A note on community consultation success measures in planning and construction